DevopsCloudStudy/github-certification-preparation-guide/README.md

 # Study guide to prepare the GitHub certifications

 A set of resources that helped me prepare for the different GitHub certifications, organized by curriculum domain.
-They may as well serve as learning and practicing with GitHub.
+They may as well serve as learning and practising with GitHub.

 This guide covers three certifications: